Bayesian Massive MIMO Channel Estimation with Parameter Estimation Using Low-Resolution ADCs: Introduction

-By treating the distribution parameters as random variables, we proposed an extension to the AMP framework in \cite{PE_GAMP17} where the posteriors of the signal and parameters can be computed and used to recover them jointly.
-We later presented a more computationally efficient approach to perform parameter estimation in \cite{Huang:1bitCS:2020}, we showed that our proposed approach has a wider applicability and could directly work with the complicated quantization noise model.
-In this paper we apply the proposed approach to solving the channel estimation problem in broadband mmWave MIMO channel.
-Compared to previous AMP-based channel estimation methods that either use an approximated noise model or manually tune the noise distribution parameters, the propose approach estimates the channel matrix based on the true quantization noise model and comes with ``\emph{built-in}'' parameter estimation.
+By treating the distribution parameters as random variables, we proposed an extension to the AMP framework in \cite{PE_GAMP17} where the posteriors of both signal and parameters can be computed and used to recover them jointly.
+We later present a more computationally efficient approach to perform parameter estimation in \cite{Huang:1bitCS:2020} and show that our proposed approach has a wider applicability and could directly work with the complicated quantization noise model.
+In this paper, we apply the proposed approach to solving the particular channel estimation problem in broadband mmWave MIMO channel.
+Compared to previous AMP-based channel estimation methods that either use an approximated noise model or manually tune the noise distribution parameter, the proposed approach estimates the channel matrix based on the actual quantization noise model and comes with ``\emph{built-in}'' parameter estimation.

 This paper proceeds as follows.
-In Section \ref{sec:problem_formulation} we introduce the sparse channel estimation problem in the angle domain and the probability models of the signal and noise.
-In Section \ref{sec:amp_pe} we discuss the AMP framework with built-in parameter estimation, and use it to compute the MMSE estimation of the channel coefficients.
-In Section \ref{sec:experiments} we conduct experiments to compare the proposed approach with the other state-of-the-art methods, followed by a conclusion in Section \ref{sec:conlucsion}.
+In Section \ref{sec:problem_formulation}, we introduce the sparse channel estimation problem for the single-user case in the angle domain and the probability models of the signal and noise.
+Section \ref{sec:amp_pe} discusses the AMP framework with built-in parameter estimation and how it can be effective in computing the MMSE estimation of the channel coefficients.
+Section \ref{sec:experiments} presents our experimental results with careful bench-marking comparison to other state-of-the-art methods.
+Finally, we offer concluding remarks in Section \ref{sec:conlucsion}.